Section 504: Knowledgeable Committees and 504 Plans

 - Be specific enough in description to clearly indicate when and where the accommodations, modifications, and/or services will be provided during the school day and during school- related and/or sponsored activities.

-The focus is on what is necessary for the student as a result of the limitation of his or her impairment on one or more major life activities.
+The focus is on what is necessary for the student as a result of the limitation of his or her impairment on one or more major life activity.

 The knowledgeable committee shall determine whether the student who qualifies as a student with a disability under Section 504 requires classroom testing accommodations and whether those accommodations or modifications should be provided for any state and/or district-wide assessments.
 These decisions shall be recorded on the appropriate 504 Plan Accommodations

-If the knowledgeable committee considers the read aloud (for the English: Reading SOL assessment) or calculator accommodations, the committee must use the Read Aloud Criteria form (SS/SE-274) and/or the Calculator Criteria form (SS/SE-272) to determine whether the student meets the criteria to utilize the specific accommodation on the Standards of Learning (SOL) tests.
+If the knowledgeable committee considers the read aloud (for the English: Reading Standards of Learning [SOL] assessment) or calculator accommodations, the committee must use the Read Aloud or Audio Accommodation Criteria Form (SS/SE-274) and/or the 504 Plan Calculator Criteria Form (SS/SE-272) to determine whether the student meets the criteria to utilize the specific accommodation on the SOL tests.

 In addition, discussions by a knowledgeable committee regarding the option to pursue credit accommodations can begin at any point after the student’s 8th grade year.
-Committees shall use the Credit Accommodation Eligibility Form (SS/SE-86H) to document their decision-making.
-Among the credit accommodations options is the Virginia Modified Achievement Standards Test (VMAST).
-VMAST assessments for End-of-Course (EOC) Algebra I and EOC Reading are available for eligible students with disabilities pursuing a Standard Diploma with credit accommodations.
-The Section 504 VMAST form (SS/SE-86V) shall be used to document decision-making.
+Committees shall use the Credit Accommodation Eligibility Form (SS/SE-353) to document their decision-making.

 If the knowledgeable committee determines that there is currently no specific impairment-related limitation that requires accommodations, modifications, and/or services, this should be noted on the 504 Plan.
-This decision shall be reviewed by the knowledgeable committee on an annual basis (or more frequently, as needed), and the determination shall be noted on a current 504 Plan document (SE-86).
+This decision shall be reviewed by the knowledgeable committee on an annual basis (or more frequently, as needed), and the determination shall be noted on a current 504 Plan document (SS/SE-86).
+(Please note that in SEA-STARS, the 504 process documents for 504 Plans are obtained by selecting the “504 Plan” process in the dropdown menu.)

 Plan Review and Revision

-The principal or designee (generally, this is the 504 School Based Coordinator (SBC)) is responsible for ensuring that 504 Plans are reviewed at least annually or more frequently as conditions warrant.
+The principal or designee (generally, this is the 504 school-based coordinator [SBC]), is responsible for ensuring that 504 Plans are reviewed at least annually or more frequently as conditions warrant.
+504 case managers are responsible for planning and facilitating these meetings.
 The purpose of this review is to determine the appropriateness of the Plan and to make any needed modifications.
 The participants in 504 Plan meetings should be those individuals relevant to the discussion of the student’s accommodations, modifications, and/or services.
 At minimum, the committee must consist of at least one of the student’s teachers and a principal or designee.
 Use the Notice of Section 504 Meeting (SS/SE-281) to invite the parent and/or guardian to the meeting.
-A separate SS/SE-281 may be used to invite the student, as well. .
+A separate SS/SE-281 may be used to invite the student, as well.
 A copy of the Section 504 of the Rehabilitation Act of 1973 Procedural Safeguards (“504 Procedural Safeguards”) must be sent with the notice, along with a copy of the 504 Plan Meeting Agenda (SS/SE-339).

-The knowledgeable committee shall convene to assess whether the behavior requiring disciplinary action was caused by or directly related to a qualified student’s disability when the following is true:
+The knowledgeable committee shall convene for a Section 504 Causality Hearing to assess whether the behavior requiring disciplinary action was caused by or directly related to a qualified student’s disability when the following is true:

 - A decision is made to remove a Section 504-qualified student from school for more than ten consecutive school days in a school year.

-- If a student is qualified under Section 504 and there is no causal relationship between the disability and the behavior resulting in disciplinary action, the student may be disciplined in the same manner as a nondisabled student, including the cessation of services.
+- If a student is qualified under Section 504, and it is determined that the student’s conduct is not a manifestation of the student’s disability, the student may be disciplined in the same manner as a nondisabled student, including the cessation of services.

-- If a student qualified under Section 504 is receiving disciplinary action based on the illegal use and/or possession of illegal drugs or alcohol, and the individual is currently engaging in the illegal use of drugs or alcohol, a committee of knowledgeable persons is not required to convene, reevaluate the student, or determine whether there is a causal relationship between the behavior and the disability.
+- If a student qualified under Section 504 is receiving disciplinary action based on the illegal use and/or possession of illegal drugs or alcohol, and the individual is currently engaging in the illegal use of drugs or alcohol, a committee of knowledgeable persons is not required to convene, reevaluate the student, or determine whether there is a direct and substantial relationship between the behavior and the disability.